opleary/PHP2650Project/index.md

-While random survival forests tend to be biased toward variables with many split points, conditional inference forests are designed to reduce this selection bias.
+While random survival forests tend to be biased toward variables with many split points, conditional inference forests are designed to reduce this selection bias[12].
 Conditional inference forests are designed by separating the algorithm which selects the best splitting covariate from the algorithm which selects the best split point.

 The algorithm:

-1. For case weights *w*, set the global null hypothesis of independence between any of the p covariates and the response variable.
+1. For case weights *w*, set the global null hypothesis of independence between any of the *p* covariates and the response variable.
 Stop the algorithm if we fail to reject the null hypothesis.
-Otherwise, select the *j*th covariate X<sub>j\*</sub> with the strongest association to *T*.
+Otherwise, select the *j*th covariate *X<sub>j\*</sub>* with the strongest association to *T*.

 2. Select a set *A* in *X<sub>j</sub>* in order to split